How to Use Multiple Inboxes in Gmail

 Frequently Asked Questions (FAQs)

-Can you have multiple Gmail accounts one inbox?
+Can you have multiple Gmail accounts in one inbox?

 Yes.
-Gmail has a feature called “Multiple Inboxes” that allows you to separate email from Gmail account in the same inbox.
+Gmail has a feature called “Multiple Inboxes” that allows you to separate emails from Gmail accounts in the same inbox.
 Enable multiple inboxes in your Gmail settings to try this out.

-How can I see all my Gmail accounts in one place?
+How can I see all my Gmail accounts in one single inbox?

-What if your Gmail multiple inboxes are not showing up?
+What if your Gmail additional inboxes are not showing up?

 You cannot set up Gmail multiple inboxes if you are currently using Promotions, Social, Updates, or Forums tabs in your inbox.
-If your Gmail multiple inboxes aren’t showing up after following the steps listed above, you most likely need to disable these tabs.
+If multiple inboxes in your Gmail aren’t showing up after following the steps listed above, you most likely need to disable these tabs.

 To do so, click on “Settings.”
 Then, scroll down and click on “Inbox” to open your inbox settings.
 Confirm that “Primary” is the only option that is selected in the “Categories” section.
 If other options are selected, uncheck them and click “Save” before exiting.
 Unchecking these boxes should make the multiple inboxes appear in your primary inbox.